fdbozzo/foxbin2prg/README.md

 So the settings would fit the data and FoxBin2Prg could generate according to it.

 ### Fixes
-Fixes only are in the fork branch of this repo.

 | Details |
 | - |
 | Added MEM and FKY options to config template and internal documentation |